-31. Is every attempt to obtain government funding considered lobbying?32.
-In addition to the obligation to file lobbyist and client reports, what other requirements might apply to a lobbyist who attempts to obtain public funding. ng?
-16 requirements might apply to a lobbyist who attempts to obtain public funding 0 33.
-What is the registration and reporting process for NYC and NYS lobbying compliance?
-34. What personal information must a registered lobbyist disclose?
-35. Can a registered lobbyist invite a public official to a fundraiser or give othe of gifts?
-36. Are there special requirements for registered lobbyists who are involved in contribute to a political campaign?
-37. Must lobbying that a registered lobbyist performs on his or her own time be reported?
-38. Must lobbying activities of family members living in the same household b reported?
-10 39.
+33. What is the registration and reporting process for NYC and NYS lobbying compliance?
+15 34.
+What personal information must a registered lobbyist disclose?
+15 35.
+Can a registered lobbyist invite a public official to a fundraiser or give other types of gifts?
+16 36.
+Are there special requirements for registered lobbyists who are involved in or contribute to a political campaign?
+16 37.
+Must lobbying that a registered lobbyist performs on his or her own time be reported?
+16 38.
+Must lobbying activities of family members living in the same household be reported?
+16 39.
 How should an organization track its lobbying activity?
-40. What are the penalties for failing to register or file a form, or for doing so la 40.
-What are the penalties for family to register of the a form, of for doing so a 41.
+17 40.
+What are the penalties for failing to register or file a form, or for doing so late?
+17 41.
 What if a lobbying report needs to be changed?
-42. In addition to periodic lobbying reports, what other forms might a lobbyist client be required to submit?
-43. What is the NYS Reportable Business Relationships requirement?
-44. What is the NYS Source of Funding requirement for $501(c)(4)$ organization 45.
+17 42.
+In addition to periodic lobbying reports, what other forms might a lobbyist or client be required to submit?
+18 43.
+What is the NYS Reportable Business Relationships requirement?
+18 44.
+What is the NYS Source of Funding requirement for 501(c)(4) organizations?
+18 45.
 How are 501(c)(3) organizations affected by the NYS Source of Funding requirement?
-Legislative Advocacy Regulated as an Election-Related Communication 46.
-Why do nonpartisan organizations engaged in legislative advocacy need to aware of independent expenditure disclosure requirements?
-47. Which legislative advocacy communications must be reported to the Federa Elections Commission?
-48. Which legislative advocacy communications must be reported to the state E of Elections?
-49. Which legislative advocacy communications must be reported to the NYC Campaign Finance Board?
+18 Legisla tive Advocacy Regulated as an Election-Related Communication 19 46.
+Why do nonpartisan organizations engaged in legislative advocacy need to be aware of independent expenditure disclosure requirements?
+19 47.
+Which legislative advocacy communications must be reported to the Federal Elections Commission?
+19 48.
+Which legislative advocacy communications must be reported to the state Board of Elections?
+19 49.
+Which legislative advocacy communications must be reported to the NYC Campaign Finance Board?
+20